-- Foreign exchange, such as the possibility of currency exchange rates changing drastically which could seriously affect your bottom line
+- Foreign exchange, such as the possibility of currency exchange rates changing, could seriously affect your bottom line.

-- Cultural risk, which essentially means the possibility of your new business venture running into challenges due to major differences in culture and customs
+- Cultural risk, which essentially means the possibility of your new business venture running into challenges due to significant differences in culture and customs.

 - Weather unpredictability.
 Are you moving into a market where natural disasters and weather conditions could cause damage to your facilities and cost money?

-Once you have carefully researched your new market and weighed up the potential risks, you may decide that it’s worth entering.
-If so, there are a number of different strategies you can employ, each with its own pros and cons.
+Once you have carefully researched your new market and weighed the potential risks, you may decide it’s worth entering.
+If so, there are several different strategies you can employ, each with its pros and cons.

 Get regular insights